syntaxerrors/Steam/README.md

 > Example Output: [GetGlobalAchievementPercentagesForApp](./examples/user/stats/GetGlobalAchievementPercentageForApp.txt)

 #### GetUserStatsForGame
-Returns a list of achievements for this user by app IX.
+Returns a list of achievements for this user by app ID.

 ##### Arguments